ncn-ends/StrategyVault/README.md

 # StrategyVault

+## Introduction

+StrategyVault is the core infrastructure for a network of web apps meant to offer an information database and set of tools to help players learn and share their knowledge.
+A few examples of features:
+- Builder
+	- Submit your builds for other players to explore, or make it private / unlisted.
+- Build Search
+	- Easily explore builds other players have submitted in an intuitive and powerful search engine.
+- Unit Comparison
+	- Compare how units would perform in a battle simulator.
+- Replay Repository
+	- Upload your replays to share with others and attach to builds or comments.

 ## Getting Started (Development)

 - View the individual submodule directories to set up each portion of the project.

 Client: https://github.com/ncn-ends/sv-client
 Back end (Web API): https://github.com/ncn-ends/sv-api
 Scraper: https://github.com/ncn-ends/sv-scraper